-I know it may seem a bit strange to add green tea to cookies, but I’m telling you that this combination really works!
+I know it may seem a bit strange to add green tea to cookies, but I’m telling you that this combination works!

 Dotted with white chocolate chips, these cookies are reminiscent of a matcha latte.
 You get a nice green tea flavour with a bit of sweetness.

-Coated with a bit of sugar and additional matcha powder, you get a slightly crisp outside while the cream of tartar keeps these cookies nice and chewy.
+Coated with a bit of sugar and additional matcha powder, you get a slightly crisp outside, while the cream of tartar keeps these cookies nice and chewy.

 - Butter – I use salted butter for this recipe, but you can use unsalted butter and add ¼ teaspoon of salt when you add the dry ingredients.